rpclib/benchmarks/README.md

 ## FAQ

+### What kind of benchmarks are performed?

+This is a WIP.
+These are the benchmarks that are implemented or will be implemented for each library from the above list.

+  - [x] `get\_answer`: Perform a function call that returns a number and deserialize the result (so that it's available for the user code as an `int`)
+  - [ ] `get\_blob`: Perform a function call that returns a large blob and deserialize it into a byte buffer.
+  - [ ] `get\_big\_struct`: Perform a function call that returns a nested struct with lots of fields and lots of data in it.

 ### What is `rpclib`?

 `rpclib` is a modern msgpack-rpc implementation for library.
 It provides a very clean interface